MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-3-c4996.md

 To fix this issue, we strongly recommend you change your code to use updated functions instead.

-For information on how to suppress these warnings, see [_AFX_SECURE_NO_WARNINGS](../../mfc/reference/diagnostic-services.md#afx_secure_no_warnings).
+For information on how to suppress these warnings, see [`_AFX_SECURE_NO_WARNINGS`](../../mfc/reference/diagnostic-services.md#afx_secure_no_warnings).

 ## Obsolete CRT functions and variables

-**This function or variable has been superseded by newer library or operating system functionality.
-Consider using** *new_item* **instead.
-See online help for details.**
+**`This function or variable has been superseded by newer library or operating system functionality.
+Consider using`** *`new_item`* **`instead.
+See online help for details.`**

 Some library functions and global variables are deprecated as obsolete.
 These functions and variables may be removed in a future version of the library.
 The compiler issues a deprecation warning for these items, and suggests the preferred alternative.

 To fix this issue, we recommend you change your code to use the suggested function or variable.

-To turn off deprecation warnings for these items, define **\_CRT\_OBSOLETE\_NO\_WARNINGS**.
+To turn off deprecation warnings for these items, define **`_CRT_OBSOLETE_NO_WARNINGS`**.
 For more information, see the documentation for the deprecated function or variable.

 ## Marshaling errors in CLR code

 C4996 can also occur when you use the CLR marshaling library.
 In this case, C4996 is an error, not a warning.
-The error occurs when you use [marshal_as](../../dotnet/marshal-as.md) to convert between two data types that require a [marshal_context Class](../../dotnet/marshal-context-class.md).
+The error occurs when you use [`marshal_as`](../../dotnet/marshal-as.md) to convert between two data types that require a [`marshal_context` Class](../../dotnet/marshal-context-class.md).
 You can also receive this error when the marshaling library doesn't support a conversion.
 For more information about the marshaling library, see [Overview of marshaling in C++](../../dotnet/overview-of-marshaling-in-cpp.md).

 This example generates C4996 because the marshaling library requires a context to convert from a `System::String` to a `const char *`.